 - The RV cannot be located on the lot for more than 180 days in any 12-month period.
-The 180 day limitation applies to any and all RVs located on the lot during any 12-month period. - Vacation or recreational use of an RV on vacant land is allowed in the following zoning districts: - FO (Forestry), FO-1 (Forestry), O (Open), T (Tourist), - and only in the west half of Range 70, in ranges 71-78 and in Townships 11 and 12, Ranges 68-78 of the E (Estate), E-1 (Estate) and RE (Rural Estate) - The lot where the RV is located can be owner occupied or leased to an occupant of the RV for a minimum of 31 consecutive days. - An address must be assigned to the lot and the address must be displayed pursuant to county requirements. - The RV must be occupied (not stored).
+The 180-day limitation applies to any and all RVs located on the lot during any 12-month period. - Vacation or recreational use of an RV on vacant land is allowed in the following zoning districts: - FO (Forestry), FO-1 (Forestry), O (Open), T (Tourist), - and only in the west half of Range 70, in ranges 71-78 and in Townships 11 and 12, Ranges 68-78 of the E (Estate), E-1 (Estate) and RE (Rural Estate) - The lot where the RV is located can be owner-occupied or leased to an occupant of the RV for a minimum of 31 consecutive days. - An address must be assigned to the lot and the address must be displayed pursuant to county requirements. - The RV must be occupied (not stored).
 The RV can be pre-located for easy access and use on the property.
-Each day the RV is physically on the lot shall count towards the maximum 180 days. - The placement of, and hookups to, the recreational vehicle must be in compliance with all applicable building, health, fire, electrical, mechanical and related codes (permits may be required). - The RV must meet all applicable zoning setback requirements for buildings. - The RV must remain readily mobile.
+Each day the RV is physically on the lot shall count towards the maximum 180 days. - The placement of, and hookups to, the recreational vehicle must comply with all applicable building, health, fire, electrical, mechanical and related codes (permits may be required). - The RV must meet all applicable zoning setback requirements for buildings. - The RV must remain readily mobile.
 Nothing may be attached to an RV or placed in a manner that would prevent or hinder the immediate removal of the RV. - The RV must have a current registration and vehicle license.
 For more info contact Larimer County Clerk & Recorder Vehicle Licensing Office through the website http://larimer.org/vehiclelicensing/ or by calling (970) 498-7878.

-RV's on a lot with a dwelling may be stored year round.
-The RV can only be occupied by family members up to 180 days out of a 12 month period.
+RVs on a lot with a dwelling may be stored year-round.
+The RV can only be occupied by family members up to 180 days out of a 12-month period.
 The RV cannot be occupied by friends or other individuals or leased.

-"Tiny House on a Foundation" The structure can either be pre-fabricated (manufactured/modular) or built on site under a valid building permit.
-To be considered a legal dwelling, a tiny home must obtain a building permit, be designed to meet site-specific snow, wind, flood plain, wildfire hazard and other requirements, and be installed on a permanent foundation.
+A "Tiny House on a Foundation" can either be prefabricated (manufactured/modular) or built on site under a valid building permit.
+To be considered a legal dwelling, a tiny house must obtain a building permit, be designed to meet site-specific snow, wind, flood plain, wildfire hazard and other requirements, and be installed on a permanent foundation.
 Engineered plans may be required.
-Tiny homes must meet all other building code requirements, including:
+Tiny houses must meet all other building code requirements, including:

-- Minimum 144 sq. feet area in the high wind area (or designed by a structural engineer if smaller) - Minimum 7' ceiling height - One egress window or door leading directly to the outside for all sleeping areas - Smoke detectors and carbon monoxide alarms - Minimum plumbing, waste disposal, heating and energy code requirements - Electrical permit & inspection approvals through the Colorado Electrical Board - Minimum 70 sq. ft. for habitable rooms
+- Designed by a licensed Colorado engineer in High Winds or Heavy Snow areas - Minimum 70 sg. ft. floor area for all habitable rooms - Minimum 6'8" ceiling height, 6'4" in bathrooms/kitchens, less in sleeping lofts - One egress window or door leading directly to the outside for all sleeping areas - Handrails, guardrails, and stairs to code except for sleeping loft access ladders - Smoke detectors and carbon monoxide alarms - Minimum plumbing, waste disposal, heating, and energy code requirements - Electrical permit and inspection approvals through Larimer County